fblettner/fblettner.github.io/docs/api/bip-api/nomabip.md

+---
+title: "NOMABIP - Java package with Oracle BI Publisher API"
+description: "API to integrate easily JDEdwards and BI Publisher regardless of JDEdwards Tools Release"
+---
 [Download](https://github.com/fblettner/bip-nomabip){: style="float: right;" .btn-primary .btn .fs-5 .mb-4 .mb-md-0 target="_blank"}
 **Built with VSCode and JDK 1.8**

 ## 1. Functionalities
-This api was initially developed to integrate easily JDEdwards and BI Publisher regardless of JDEdwards Tools Release.\
+This API was initially developed to integrate easily **JD Edwards** and **BI Publisher**, regardless of JD Edwards Tools Release.

 Nothing to install, only to use.
-Samples scripts are provided into the test directory.
-It can now be used for any spool with or without JD Edwards (BI Publisher license is needed).
+Sample scripts are provided in the `test` directory.
+It can now be used for any spool with or without JD Edwards (*BI Publisher license is needed*).

+### Features:
-- Generate PDF and XML files simultaneously from a xml spool
+- **Generate PDF and XML files** simultaneously from a XML spool.
-- Burst or single mode
+- **Burst or single mode** for flexible processing.
-- Number of CPU for parallel processing and improving performance
+- Configure the **number of CPUs** for parallel processing and performance improvements.
-- Add Ghostscript for PDF compatibility
+- Add **Ghostscript** for enhanced PDF compatibility.
-- Document indexation and errors into an Oracle Database (optional)
+- **Document indexation and error tracking** in an Oracle Database (*optional*).
-- Integrate Java class NOMABC to print Barcode 128 (see github repository)
+- Integrate the **Java class NOMABC** to print Barcode 128 ([see GitHub repository](#)).

 ## 2. Global Settings